hacarus/hacarus-x-edge-xilinx/README_en.md

 * Serial Terminal Emulator
 * SD Card Installation File
     * You can get the required files from the download website.
-A link to the download website will be sent to you upon purchase of the Hacarus Sparse AI Kit.
+A link to the download website will be sent to you upon purchase of the HACARUS-X Edge for Xilinx.

 ## 3.3 License

-The license for Hacarus Sparse AI Kit becomes effective immediately after purchase.
+The license for HACARUS-X Edge for Xilinx becomes effective immediately after purchase.
 The license is included with 3 months of software and hardware support, as well as software updates.

 To receive software or hardware support after 3 months from the time of purchase, please contact customer support.

 ## 3.4 Compatibility

-The functionality of Hacarus Sparse AI Kit has been confirmed for the hardware configurations listed below.
+The functionality of HACARUS-X Edge for Xilinx has been confirmed for the hardware configurations listed below.
 Please note that, in the event that the user decides to use hardware other than what is listed below (i.e. OS, USB camera), they will be unable to receive support for any issues that may arise thereafter.

 * Host Machine/Terminal Emulator